MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
 - If you create a free account, you're the admin of your subscription and can perform all actions.
 - If you use an existing subscription and you're not the admin, work with the admin to assign you Owner or Contributor permissions.
-- If you need more granular permissions, see [Manage site recovery access with Azure role-based access control](/azure/site-recovery/site-recovery-role-based-linked-access-control).
+- If you need more granular permissions, see [Manage Azure Site Recovery access with role-based access control](/azure/site-recovery/site-recovery-role-based-linked-access-control).

 ### Azure infrastructure